- What is a CT angiogram / CT angiography (CTA)?

 Q: Is CTA suitable for children

 A: Due to technological advances, contemporary CTA can be performed even on newborn children.
 The range of reasons that CTA is usually performed on children is narrower than for adults.
 In children, CTA is most often used to assess congenital diseases (birth defects), postoperative vascular diseases (abnormal conditions that can develop in the blood vessels and veins as a result of surgery) and cardiac diseases.
 One advantage of performing CTA on children is that it can be possible to avoid long periods of sedation, which are associated with MRI angiography and reduce high-intensity radiation exposure, which is associated with regular angiography.
+If you are concerned about the health of you or a loved one, get a free symptom assessment with the Ada app.

 “Global, regional, and national life expectancy, all-cause mortality, and cause-specific mortality for 249 causes of death, 1980-2015: a systematic analysis for the Global Burden of Disease Study 2015.”
 The Lancet.
 08 October 2016. ↩